-Systematic reviews underpin policy and practice decisions, but in the current times, we must ensure responsive, timesensitive reviews that inform health decision makers as fast as possible, while ensuring that the scientific imperative of methodological rigor is satisfied.
+Systematic reviews underpin policy and practice decisions, but in the current times, we must ensure responsive, time-sensitive reviews that inform health decision makers as fast as possible, while ensuring that the scientific imperative of methodological rigor is satisfied.
 Increasingly rapid reviews are conducted when there is urgency to respond and make decisions where evidence is uncertain.
 Where systematic reviews have planned questions and methods and recognised steps to minimize bias in their reporting, rapid reviews may omit key steps that may introduce bias.
 The below methods guide aims to standardize rapid reviews and ensure a rigorous product is used to inform healthcare decisions in the best interests of people in South Africa.

-Rapid reviews overseen by the NELMC Sub-committee for the COVID-19 Clinical Guidelines Committee are specifically to inform the national COVID-19 clinical guidelines, government, clinicians and patients.
+Rapid reviews overseen by the NELMC on COVID-19 Therapeutics are specifically to inform the national COVID-19 clinical guidelines, government, clinicians and patients.
 The reviews aim to be completed within 7-10 days from agreement on the question.